Skip to main content

 Causely Operator

-The Causely Operator automates version management for Causely components running in your Kubernetes cluster.
-It periodically checks for version updates from the Causely backend and automatically updates the mediator and agent images to keep your deployment current.
+The Causely Operator manages version updates for Causely components running in your Kubernetes cluster.
+It periodically checks for version updates from the Causely backend and, when a new version is available, presents an update button in the UI.
+You must click the button to apply the update.

 Overview